ArchipelagoMW/Archipelago/docs/world api.md

 `get_newly_locked_enemies` should only consider enemies that are *already in the set* and check whether they **became locked**.

 There are a multitude of other ways you can optimise LogicMixin.
-Some games choose to have a `mygame_state_is_stale` variable that they simply set to True in collect/remove, and then only call the recalculating functions from any relevant access rules by checking `state.mygame_state_is_stale[player]` and setting it back to `False`.
+Some games use a `mygame_state_is_stale` variable that they simply set to True in collect/remove, and then call the recalculating functions from the actual relevant access rules only when state.mygame_state_is_stale[player] is True, after which they set it back to False.
+This can help quite significantly because it is possible for 0 local access rules to be called between two calls to `collect`, so recalculating on every `collect` is very slow.

 Only use LogicMixin if necessary.
 There are often other ways to achieve what it does, like making clever use of `state.prog_items`, or using event items, pseudo-regions etc.